The Bankrate promise

 - What are the terms?
-Before you apply for a card, make sure you understand any limits on the amount you can transfer, length of the o percent APR introductory period or timeframe you have to transfer a balance upon opening an account.
+Before you apply for a card, make sure you understand any limits on the amount you can transfer, the length of the 0 percent APR introductory period or the time frame you have to transfer a balance upon opening an account.

 - Are there any fees?
 Balance transfer fees usually add up to 3 percent or 5 percent of the total balance you transfer.

 Use a balance transfer card calculator to see how much you’ll pay in fees and interest for each card you’re looking at, and find out how long it will take you to pay off your balance.

 You can also use a credit card payoff calculator to check how much interest you will owe if you leave your balances on your existing cards.
 Compare this to the results for the balance transfer cards to estimate how much you would save with different options.